louis-parent/tool-box/README.md

 A Java class to manage internationalization with .lang files.

 ### Logger
-A Java class to log message with different levels and different ouput streams
+A Java class to log message with different levels and different ouput streams.

+### Reflection
+Some Java helper classes for Reflection.

 ## PHP
 ### CSV